neopong/NurfUs/README.md

 the [SignalR API](http://signalr.net/).
 This allows all connections to be updated in real time without the need to repeatedly send requests to the web server.

+We are using [SQL Server 2014 Express](http://www.microsoft.com/en-us/download/details.aspx?id=42299) to store our data and we are using [Entity Framework 6](https://www.nuget.org/packages/EntityFramework) as our mechanism perform all CRUD operations.

 The project requires the [.Net framework 4.5.1](http://www.microsoft.com/en-us/download/details.aspx?id=40779)

 User accounts are managed by the ASP.NET Identity framework which we adapted to